jairomelo/mstdb_manager/README.md

 # Trayectorias Afro - Database manager

-This is a Django application that provides a web interface to manage the database of the Trayectorias Afro project.
+This is a Django application that provides a web interface and REST API to manage the database of the Trayectorias Afro project.
+The application includes both a traditional Django web interface and a modern REST API (V2) for accessing and manipulating historical data about enslaved persons, documents, places, and institutions.

 ## Prerequisites